 The Program is part of a province-wide service that includes the Homeless Outreach Program (HOP) and Homeless Prevention Program (HPP).
 It is a program managed by the Aboriginal Housing Management Association (AHMA), non-profit housing providers and friendship centres.

-- None.
+Cost: None.
 Services are free.

 Services are available to you if:

 - You are an individual or family that does not have a fixed address

 - You are living and sleeping in public spaces, including on the street

 - You need a place to stay in extremely wet or cold winter weather